 Common myths about appraising

-Legally, a real estate appraiser is required to be state certified to write substantiated appraisal reports for federally-backed sales.
-Also by law, you have the ability to demand a copy of the completed report from your lender.
-Contact us if you have any questions about the appraisal process.
+By law, an appraiser is enforced to be state-licensed to perform appraisals for federally-supported transactions.
+Also by law, you are allowed to receive a copy of the completed appraisal report from your lending agency.
+Contact Young Appraisal Company, Inc. if you have any concerns about the appraisal procedure.

 Have other questions about appraisers, appraising or real estate in Tarrant County or North Richland Hills, TX?Contact Young Appraisal Company, Inc.

 Myth: Just examining what the home looks like on its exterior gives an idea of its value.

 Fact: Home value is concluded by a multitude of variables, including area, condition, improvements, amenities, and market trends.
 Obviously, none of these factors can be found simply by viewing the house from the exterior.